-Made with only 3 ingredients, (not including salt and pepper) these savory mashed sweet potatoes are gluten-free, vegetarian, and Whole30 compliant.
-They’re a healthy alternative to traditional Mashed Potatoes and a go-to for potlucks or holidays.
+Made with only 3 ingredients (not including salt and pepper), these savory mashed sweet potatoes are gluten-free, vegetarian, and Whole30 compliant.
+They’re a great alternative to traditional Mashed Potatoes and a go-to for potlucks or holidays.

-Sweet potatoes are one of my favorite vegetables because they’re healthy, flavorful, and versatile.
+Sweet potatoes are one of my favorite vegetables because they’re so flavorful and versatile.
 If you’re looking for other sweet potato recipes to feature this fall, try my Sweet Potato Casserole or Roasted Sweet Potatoes.

 - Sweet Potatoes — You’ll need 2.5 lbs. of sweet potatoes peeled and diced, which is about 2 large or 4 to 5 medium potatoes.